norman/friendly_id/Guide.md

-FriendlyId supports whatever languages are supported by [Babosa](https://github.com/norman/babosa); at the time of writing, this includes German, Spanish and Serbian.
+FriendlyId supports whatever languages are supported by [Babosa](https://github.com/norman/babosa); at the time of writing, this includes German, Spanish, Serbian and Danish.

 ### Unicode Slugs